microbiome/OMA/16_microbiome_community.md

 ### Composition barplot

 A typical way to visualize microbiome composition is by using composition barplot.
-In the following, relative abundance is calculated and top 5 taxa is retrieved for the Phylum rank.
+In the following, relative abundance is calculated and top taxa are retrieved for the Phylum rank.
 Thereafter, the barplot is visualized ordering rank by abundance values and samples by "Bacteroidetes":